-Ken is a writer for TODAY'S LITURGY magazine and is Spirit Spot blogger for spiritandsong.com, a contemporary Catholic music website.
+Ken is a writer for MINISTRY & LITURGY and TODAY'S LITURGY magazines.
 His first book, Keep the Fire Burning, was recently published by Pastoral Press.
-It's a compelling history of the Folk Mass, the 1960s movement that blended the sacred with the secular by bringing the sound of American folk music to the Roman Catholic liturgy.
+It's a compelling history of the Folk Mass, the 1960s movement that blended the sacred with the secular by bringing the sound of American folk music to Roman Catholic liturgy.
+He is now working on the sequel that will continue the story of contemporary Catholic music in the 1970s and 80s.

 Born in Los Angeles, Ken received his master of divinity degree from St. John's Seminary in Camarillo, California.
-He is now involved in youth and music ministry at parishes in the Archdiocese of Portland, Oregon, and is a clinician for the One Bread, One Cup Youth Liturgy Conferences at St. Meinrad School of Theology in Indiana.
+He is now involved in youth and music ministry at parishes in the Archdiocese of Portland, Oregon, and is a clinician for the We Remember, We Believe liturgy & leadership conference in Northern California.
 Ken also serves as co-director of the youth choir at Holy Trinity Catholic Church in Beaverton, Oregon.
 He is actively involved with spiritandsong.com, most notably as the voice behind the popular weekly Liturgy Podcast.

 Some composers are good at one thing -- one style of music, one kind of setting.
 But Ken Canedo listens, writes and plays across a range of genres: ancient chant, sacred classics, folk, gospel, rock and jazz.